MrCocoNuat/fehPI/README.md

 # fehPI

 ## Overview
 A GraphQL API offering source information from the Fire Emblem Heroes mobile game.
-Explore Heroes and their Skills with the demonstration [client application](https://feh-pi.vercel.app/) too, with support for all source languages from the game.
+Explore Heroes and their Skills and calculate statistics with the demonstration [client application](https://feh-pi.vercel.app/) too, with support for all source languages from the game.

 `POST` to `https://feh-pi.vercel.app/api/graphql` for the API.